What is the difference between an Honors Course and a regular course?

 How can I contact my student's teacher?

 Links to e-mail and web sites are found under faculty information.
-You may also call the school at 330-7714 and leave a message on voicemail.
-The websites indicate the teacher's personal preference of phone or e-mail contact.
+Canvas messaging is also an easy way to contact the teacher.
+You may also call the school at 330-7714 and be connected to the teacher.